Chart Color Schemes

 AreaSearch assessment indicates Portarlington faces employment challenges relative to the majority of Australian markets

-Portarlington has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 5.6% in the past year, with an estimated employment growth of 1.7%.
+Portarlington has a skilled workforce with well-represented essential services sectors.
+As of June 2025, the unemployment rate is 5.6%, with an estimated employment growth of 1.7% over the past year.

-In contrast, agriculture, forestry & fishing employed only 2.5% of local workers, below Rest of Vic.'s 7.5%.
-Over the 12 months to June 2025, employment increased by 1.7% while labour force increased by 2.3%, causing the unemployment rate to rise by 0.6 percentage points.
-State-level data to Sep-25 showed VIC employment grew by 1.08% year-on-year, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May 2025 estimated national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Portarlington's employment mix suggested local growth of approximately 6.7% over five years and 13.7% over ten years.
+Agriculture, forestry & fishing employs just 2.5% of local workers, below Rest of Vic.'s 7.5%.
+Over the year to June 2025, employment increased by 1.7%, while labour force increased by 2.3%, resulting in a rise in unemployment rate by 0.6 percentage points.
+In contrast, Rest of Vic. experienced an employment decline of 0.9% and labour force decline of 0.4%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Portarlington's employment mix suggests local growth of approximately 6.7% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment